Skip to main content

 Some business, particularly that formerly underwritten by the StarStone sub-group, was underwritten through Coverholders and other third parties located globally (most significantly in the UK, EU, US, Canada and Australia).
 These firms act as the agents of the insurer.
 As part of the due diligence performed when taking on a new Coverholder, an assessment was made of the likely exposure to slavery and human trafficking in the countries in which they operate, and assurance sought where relevant.

-For certain activities we retain outsourced services providers to administer our affairs (e.g. claims handling, loss adjusting) or provide outsourced support functions (e.g. investment management).
+For certain activities we retain outsourced services providers to administer our affairs (e.g., claims handling, loss adjusting) or provide outsourced support functions (e.g., investment management).
 Our annual critical supplier assessment process considers the risk of exposure to possible slavery or human trafficking.

 We do use business services suppliers to provide maintenance and support for our office operations, such as office equipment, computer supplies, and travel agents.
 We do not act as a producer, manufacturer or retailer of physical goods and have no supply chain for possible slavery or human trafficking matters.

 A commitment to maintain high standards of compliance with human rights is expected from all employees, contractors, third parties, and vendors, and forms the basis of a Vendor Code of Conduct implemented in 2021.
 This clearly articulates that the use of child labour or forced labour by Enstar’s vendors and third parties is strictly prohibited.
 Vendors and other third parties with whom Enstar conducts business are expected to agree to follow Enstar’s Vendor Code of Conduct or attest to operating to at least an equivalent standard.
-Third parties will be held accountable for their commitment to human rights, including the prevention of human trafficking and slavery in their supply chains.

 EMPLOYEES